Sign up to hear from us about upcoming reunions or any other events we are planning. Sign up also to have our newsletters emailed to you! Thanks

 We believe that the focus of Grsbm was vital!

-And as a result of that focus has been thousands of alumni who have gone into the world and made a difference for the cause of Christ...
+Thousands of alumni who have gone into the world and made a difference for the cause of Christ...

 We are not naive, we realize our graduates are aging.

-And we have not been able to get many alumni from the 70's & 80's to attend.
+And sadly, we have not been able to get many alumni from the 70's & 80's to attend.